“What are you going to do for Mother’s Day?” Jen-Jen’s friend, Sally, asked her, while they were studying.

 “Do you have any plans for Mother’s Day?” asked Jen-Jen.

 “No,” said Sally.
 “My mom is kind of sick right now so I don’t know if she is going to be okay for Mother’s Day or not.”

 “I see,” said Jen-Jen, hanging her head down low, remembering that Sally’s mother was sick from the cancer treatment she has been undergoing.
 “I’m sorry I mentioned it.”

 “No,” said Sally.
 “It is okay.
 It is nice to have someone I can talk to.”

 “I’ve got an idea,” said Jen-Jen.
 “How about I come over to your place on Mother’s Day and I help you clean and you and I can cook a real nice dinner for her?”

-“How about I bring my Mother too?” asked Jen-Jen.
-“That way you Mom and my Mom could spend time together while we do the rest.
-My Mother wants to meet your Mother anyway.”
+“How about I bring my mother too?” asked Jen-Jen.
+“That way your mom and my mom could spend time together while we do the rest.
+My mother wants to meet your mother anyway.”

 “Jen-Jen,” said Sally, a few days later, just out of the blue.
 “You are the absolute best friend that anyone could ever have.”

 “Thank you,” said Jen-Jen.
 “But I don’t know what you are talking about.”